 Spoilers below for Outlander and the Outlander book series.

-And just like that, another season of Outlander has come and gone and many, many months stand between us and the the calming reassurance of Claire “I Am Handling It” Fraser, the warm (imaginary) embrace of Jamie’s swole arms, and the confusing horniness that sets in every time you see such a hot dude wearing such small glasses.
+And just like that, another season of Outlander is upon us, ending many, many months without the calming reassurance of Claire “I Am Handling It” Fraser, the warm (imaginary) embrace of Jamie’s swole arms, and the confusing horniness that sets in every time you see such a hot dude wearing such small glasses.

-But reader, have no fear!
-Because we have the books.
-If you can’t wait for more information on what might befall our time-traveling heroine Claire and her hunky husband who just! can’t! stay! out! of trouble!, look no further than Diana Gabaldon’s fifth novel in the Outlander series, 2001’s The Fiery Cross.
+If you can’t wait for this Sunday’s season five premiere to find out just what might befall our time-traveling heroine Claire and her hunky husband who just! can’t! stay! out! of trouble!, look no further than Diana Gabaldon’s fifth novel in the Outlander series, 2001’s The Fiery Cross.
 The book clocks in at almost 1,000 pages, so there’s no way everything will fit into season five, and the show continues to make changes to fit its own narrative, but below are some guesses (and wishes) as to what might make the leap from page to screen as the Starz drama tackles the next installment in the Frasers’ time-traveling saga.
 Obviously, it’s Spoiler City down there, so proceed at your own risk.

 You will probably hear the word “militia” a lot.